How to Prevent Malnutrition in Older Adults

 Know the signs to look out for and how to help an older adult avoid poor nutrition.

 Malnutrition is defined as the lack of proper nutrients for someone to function.
 It can be a combination of many different factors, including an imbalance of protein, calories, vitamins, and minerals.
-According to the National Council on Aging, senior hunger and nutrition are significant issues in the U.S., with more than 10 million older Americans at risk of hunger and about 10% of adults experiencing malnutrition.
+According to the National Council on Aging, senior hunger and nutrition are significant issues in the U.S. More than 10 million older Americans are at risk of or experience hunger, and older adults are already at a higher risk for malnutrition.

-Causes of Malnutrition in Seniors
+Causes of malnutrition in seniors

-• Increased mortality.
+- Increased mortality.

-• Immune suppression, which makes it difficult to fight infection or recover from surgery or illness.
+- Immune suppression, which makes it difficult to fight infection or recover from surgery or illness.

-• Increased risk of falls as an older adult becomes weaker.
+- Increased risk of falls as an older adult becomes weaker.

-• Higher health care costs.
+- Higher health care costs.

 In fact, disease-associated malnutrition in older adults costs the U.S. more than $51 billion in increased health care costs each year.